nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

     the HTTP header, as the timestamp: field contents.

 #### Step 4
-Your client should be authorised now to interact with a new defined environment.
-The HITS dashboard, under Figure 2, will now display a “Session Token” and “Environment URL” value.
+Your client should now be authorised to interact with a new defined environment.
+The Information page shouldd now display a “Session Token” and “Environment URL” value.

 #### Step 5

--   Read the Request Base URL from Figure 2.
+-   Read the Request Base URL from the Information page.
 That is the base of the URL to which you will be addressing your REST queries.

 -   Suffix to the Request Base URL the name of the object you wish to